-We’re always looking for new flavors to add into our recipe box.
-These fried lamb dumplings will serve up some delicious variety for your family at your next meal.
+Weโre always looking for new flavors to add to our recipe box.
+These fried lamb potstickers are the perfect appetizer for your next fall party or family meal!

 The trick with asian-style cooking is that the ingredients list is often long and involved.

-This fried lamb dumpling recipe comes together fairly easily, but it is labor-intensive to form each dumpling.
-If you’ve made dumplings before, you know the drill.
+This delicious lamb potsticker recipe comes together fairly easily, but it is labor-intensive to form each dumpling.
+If youโve made dumplings before, you know the drill.

-Firstly, fry up the meat, then use wonton wrappers to assemble each fried lamb dumpling.
+Firstly, fry up the meat, then use wonton wrappers to assemble each potsticker.

-You could boil these dumplings as well, but we love cast iron here, and will use that to make fried dumplings instead.
+You could boil these and make lamb dumplings as well, but we love cast iron here, and will use that to make lamb pot stickers instead.

 We love one-dish recipes, and cast irons are perfect for just that!